 Wear protective gloves

-As well as ensuring your ladder is secure, it is important to wear protective gloves that provide a level of dexterity as well as protecting your hands from potentially sharp screws and other materials.
+As well as ensuring your ladder is secure, it is important to wear protective gloves that provide a level of dexterity and protect your hands from potentially sharp screws and other materials.

 Lay a tarpaulin or use a bucket